-Dr Brené Brown once said in an interview with Krista Tippett that we should strive to “listen with the exact same amount of passion [with which we] want to be heard.”
+Dr. Harriet Lerner once said that our relationships would be much stronger “if we only listened with the same passion that we feel about being heard.”
 When we slow down to actually be quiet and listen to the experience of another person, we open up space within ourselves to discover something new.

 You might feel like you know what someone is going to say, or you’ve already decided what you think about a given topic, but it’s still important to listen graciously and respectfully to their perspective.
 You never fully know what someone else has experienced, and their words might add nuance to your understanding of something — or even change your mind about something.

 As Sophie Hannah writes so beautifully in her poem “The Soft-Handed Man”: When a person proves you wrong, they save acres of your mind you were about to close and turn it into habitable land.